Mike Pressler: Career

 Pressler was hired by Bryant University to lead their lacrosse team in 2007.
 In June 2022, Pressler announced his retirement from coaching.

+After his retirement, Pressler was announced as the head coach for Highland Park High School's lacrosse program.
+In his first season at the helm, he led the Scots to a Texas High School Lacrosse League Class AA state championship.

 Duke

 Pressler became coach of the Duke Blue Devils in 1991.
 Over 16 seasons he compiled a 153–82 record at Duke, winning the Atlantic Coast Conference championship three times and leading his team to 10 NCAA Division I tournament appearances as well as the men's national championship game in 2005.
 Pressler was voted ACC Coach of the Year three times and also was honored as the USILA National Coach of the Year in 2005.

 He was fired in 2006 in the wake of allegations of rape against three athletes in the program that proved to be baseless.
 Pressler's firing was publicly portrayed by Duke as a resignation, which gave rise to the implication that the coach resigned due to the students' presumed guilt.
 Pressler believed the players were innocent and had argued that the lacrosse season should not be canceled until the DNA test results were returned.
 Pressler has written (with co-author Don Yaeger) a book giving his view of the incident, It's Not About the Truth: The Untold Story of the Duke Lacrosse Rape Case and the Lives It Shattered.

 Pressler demanded compensation from Duke for wrongful termination.
 In early June 2007, Pressler and Duke agreed upon a financial settlement for an undisclosed amount.

 Then in October 2007, Pressler filed suit against Duke, alleging the university broke the terms of the confidential settlement.
 Pressler asserted that Duke broke the terms of the settlement when he was slandered by Duke senior vice president John Burness, who made disparaging comments about him, saying the difference between Pressler and the current lacrosse coach was "night and day."
 The suit sought to void the settlement and to pursue damages in a trial rather than by arbitration, as specified in his contract.

 The trial judge ruled for Pressler's claims, and was upheld by the Court of Appeals on September 1, 2009.

 Pressler's obligation to submit his claims to arbitration was voided by the June settlement.
 Pressler was free to proceed with his suit, including discovery.
 On March 31, 2010, the final day before discovery would start, Duke settled with Pressler.
 Although terms of the settlement were not disclosed, Duke issued an apology.